All Episodes

 The child did not have a gun.

-The uh Washington Times reports that several witnesses saw a beat red Moran carrying the boy, yelling and cursing.
+The Washington Times reports that several witnesses saw a beat red Moran carrying the boy, yelling and cursing.

-At first Moran didn't intend to press charges, but now he says he may change his mind.
+At first, Moran didn't intend to press charges, but now he says he may change his mind.

-But if the parents are not going to teach him that this is not acceptable behavior, then maybe the courts will.
+I had hoped that this boy would learn that this is not acceptable behavior, but if the parents are not going to teach him that this is not acceptable behavior, then maybe the courts will.

-The boy told the Washington Times he didn't do anything wrong, says it's the Congressman who threatened him.
+The boy told the Washington Times he didn't do anything wrong, says it's the congressman who threatened him.

 He choked me and then cussed me.